Skip to main content

 Why 50/30/20 Breaks for Most South Africans

 โš ๏ธ If your needs genuinely exceed 60% of your income in a South African city, the 50/30/20 rule is telling you something important: either your income needs to grow, your housing costs need to drop, or you need to make conscious trade-offs elsewhere.
-The framework doesn't lie โ€” it just reveals the problem clearly.
+The framework does not lie โ€” it reveals the problem clearly.

 A South African Version: The 60/20/20 Reality Check